DavidMellul/BefungeInterpreter/README.md

 # BefungeInterpreter
-A Befunge interpretter written in native Python
+A Befunge interpreter written in native Python

 ## How to use ?